wlads/reefpoints/source/posts/2014-05-01-alert-messages-in-ember-apps.md

 print out a div with the type as the class for specific styling purposes.

-The code in the jsbin is setup for Twitter Bootstrap and styled for it as well.
-The event handling is setup for removing the woof when it the css opacity transition completes.
+The code in the JSBin is setup and styled for Twitter Bootstrap.
+The event handling is setup for removing the woof when the css opacity transition completes.
 Browser support may vary.